Nurbolat-yes/ExchangeCurrencies/README.md

 2.Import the project as a Maven project in IntelliJ IDEA or Eclipse.

-3.Make sure Tomcat and SQLite are installed.
+3.Make sure Tomcat and Postgres are installed.

 4.Deploy the generated .war file to Tomcat.